What is employee engagement?

 There are many problems with this.
-Firstly employee engagement is context driven.
+Firstly engagement is context driven.
 Every organisation is different.
 Different purposes, different structures, different systems and different people.
-Comparisons with other organizations and data sets are like comparing apples and oranges, not valid.
+Comparisons with other organisations and data sets are like comparing apples and oranges, not valid.

 Typically rating scales are only 4-5 points.
 Almost all respondents use the central two or three points.
 This means that in most cases it is not possible to identify differences between internal or external benchmark groups that are statistically valid.

 The best approach is to use a rating scale with more points and therefore more sensitivity, and to benchmark against your own organisation at different points in time.